 A medical or dental practice runs on new-patient flow.
-The chairs and operatories are fixed; the schedule is the variable.
+Your chairs and operatories are fixed; your schedule is the variable.
 A practice that books at full capacity at week two is operationally completely different from one that books at half capacity.
-The marketing has to feed the operational target, not chase impressions, the same way it feeds cover counts for independent restaurants running on yield management.
+Your marketing has to feed your operational target, not chase impressions.

 The visibility side is well understood: local SEO, map pack, review acquisition, profile management.
 The patient-acquisition side is where most practices break.
-The lead form takes six fields to fill out.
-The phone goes to a front desk that is also checking in walk-ins.
-The chat widget is staffed at office hours only.
+Your lead form takes six fields to fill out.
+Your phone goes to a front desk that is also checking in walk-ins.
+Your chat widget is staffed at office hours only.

 We deploy an intake agent that handles new-patient logistics on the parts of the conversation that do not touch clinical information.
 Hours, location, parking, providers and specialties, accepted insurance categories, what to expect at a first visit, and direct booking into your practice management system.
 Anything clinical, anything that touches a patient record, routes straight to your front desk inside the same call.